lammps/lammps/doc/src/fix_alchemy.rst

 and a global vector or length 3 which contains the potential energy of the first partition, the second partition and the combined value, respectively.
 The global scalar is unitless and "intensive", the vector is in :doc:`energy units <units>` and "extensive".
-This values can be used by any command that uses a global value from a fix as input.
+These values can be used by any command that uses a global value from a fix as input.
 See the :doc:`Howto output <Howto_output>` doc page for an overview of LAMMPS output options.

 The value of :math:`\lambda_p` is influenced by the *start/stop* keywords of the :doc:`run <run>` command.
-Without them it will be ramped linearly from 1.0 to 0.0 or 0.0 to 1.0 during the steps of a run, with *start/stop* keywords the ramp us from the *start* time step to the *stop* timestep.
+Without them it will be ramped linearly from 1.0 to 0.0 (partition 1) and 0.0 to 1.0 (partition 2) during the steps of a run, with
+*start/stop* keywords the ramp is from the *start* time step to the *stop* timestep.
 This allows to break down a simulation over multiple *run* commands or to continue transparently from a restart.